Aafia Siddiqui: Children

 According to Arab News, Pakistan's president, Asif Ali Zardari, had personally requested Afghanistan's president Hamid Karzai return Siddiqui's children to their family in Pakistan.
 In the summer of 2008 Aafia and a teenage boy were reported to have been apprehended by Afghan police.
 It was later confirmed that the teenage boy was her eldest son.
-On 26 August 2008, the United States Department of State confirmed that the youth captured with Aafia Siddiqi on 17 July 2008 was her son, American citizen Ahmed Siddiqi.
+On 26 August 2008, the United States Department of State confirmed that the youth captured with Aafia Siddiqui on 17 July 2008 was her son, American citizen Ahmed Siddiqui.
 Ahmed was transferred to the custody of Pakistani security officials.
 Joanne Mariner, then Director of the Terrorism and Counterterrorism Program at Human Rights Watch, criticized Afghanistan officials for transferring Ahmed to the National Directorate of Security due to its reputation for using torture as an interrogation tool.
 Mariner pointed out that under Afghan law Ahmed was too young to be held criminally responsible.
 Ahmed was released from Afghanistan to his aunt in Pakistan following enormous outcry from the Pakistani public and politicians.
 While Pakistani law would normally give his father custody, his father did not want to fight the passionate public opinion supporting his aunt Fowzia.
 As of November 2009, he was living with his aunt in Karachi; Fowzia prohibited him from talking to the press at that time.

 In late August 2010, British journalist Yvonne Ridley, who had first reported that Aafia and her children had been held in the Bagram Theater internment facility reported that she had acquired a statement taken from Ahmed in 2008.

 She reported that the statement was taken from Ahmed by an American official when he was released.
 The statement is the first from Ahmed.
 The statement is the first to appear to confirm Aafia's dream that her youngest child was dead.
 The statement, as quoted by Ridley, read: